kvn-31/twn_devops-bootcamp/notes/12_iac_terraform.md

     - automation
     - documentation
 - automate and manage infrastructure
-- open source, declarative language
+- not open source anymore, open source alternative is f.e. openTofu
 - provisioning infrastructure (<-- terraform) and deploying applications are two separated tasks, might be done by different teams